TheOldPresbyope/moode-radio-utils/README.md

 # Tools to save and load user-defined radio stations in moOde

 The files in this repo are intended to aid users of recent vintage [moOde](http://moodeaudio.org) audio players in saving (e.g., exporting) and loading (e.g., importing) their user-defined radio stations in bulk.
-They have been tested in moOde 5.3.1 (Raspbian Stretch) and moOde 6.0.0 (Raspbian Buster).
+They have been tested in moOde 5.3.1 (Raspbian Stretch) and moOde 6.0.0 (Raspbian Buster), which means they are known to work in Python 3.5.3 and above.

 Possible use-cases include transferring the stations
 * into a freshly installed moOde player